-Participants will leave the program with new strategies and skills to advance their decision making processes and improve overall organizational performance.
+You will leave the program with new strategies and skills to advance your decision making processes and make your organization smarter.

 - Gain a framework to help you understand where poor judgments and decisions come from and how to prevent them in your organization.

 - Participate in customized presentations from world-renowned faculty.

 - Receive a personalized assessment of your decision-making skills and strategies, conducted in the state-of-the-art Harvard Decision Science Laboratory.

 - Absorb personalized, confidential feedback on your decision-making skills and strategies, with advice targeted on improvement.

 - Bring home a large collection of faculty-selected readings on key topics aimed at improving leadership development.

 - Learn specific strategies for improving your own leadership skills in negotiation, decision making, risk communication, evaluating others, and risk management.